Nacho (footballer, born 1990): 2018–2024: Rise to leadership, contract extensions, most trophies and departure

-Nacho scored his first career brace on 21 January 2018, in a 7–1 win over Deportivo de La Coruña.
+Nacho scored his first career brace on 21 January 2018, in a 7–1 win over Deportivo La Coruña.
 During that year's Champions League he made eight appearances while scoring one goal, when Madrid won their third consecutive and 13th overall title in the tournament; in the decisive match against Liverpool, he featured at right-back after replacing the injured Dani Carvajal late into the first half of an eventual 3–1 win in Kyiv.

 The 2019–20 season for Nacho was dominated by injuries, and he only made six appearances during the league season as Real Madrid won the 2019–20 La Liga.
 In July 2021, he extended his contract for two more years, until 2023.